2G-Labs/DSA/README.md

 ## Contributions

-We welcome contributions from everyone!
-Here are some ways you can contribute to our project:
+We welcome contributions!
+Here's how you can contribute to our project:

-### Issues

-- Report bugs or suggest enhancements by creating GitHub issues.
-- Ensure the issue hasn't already been reported by checking the existing ones.

-### Pull Requests (PRs)

-- Fork the repository, make changes, and submit Pull Requests for review.
-- Make sure your PRs are focused and address a single concern.
-- Adhere to the `code style` and `project conventions`.

-### Code Reviews
+- **Report Issues:** Help by reporting bugs or suggesting enhancements.
+Check existing issues before creating a new one.

+- **Pull Requests (PRs):** Submit focused PRs for review.
+Remember to follow the [_code style_](STANDARD.md).

-- Review Pull Requests from others.
-- Provide constructive feedback and help improve code quality.
+- **Code Reviews:** Review PRs from others.
+Offer constructive feedback to improve code quality.

-### Documentation

-- Help improve the project's documentation.
-- Add or update README, guides, or other documentation files.

-### Spread the Word

-- Star the repository if you find it useful.
-- Share it on social media or with your networks to help others discover it.

 For more detailed guidelines, please refer to our [Contribution Guide](CONTRIBUTING.md).

-Thank you for considering contributing to our project!
-Every contribution is highly appreciated. 🎉
+Your contributions are highly appreciated! 🎉